George Sisler: .400 hitter and MVP (1920–1922)

 In 1920, baseballs began to be manufactured with a tighter-wound yarn, and a greater emphasis was placed on keeping the balls clean, which made them easier for the hitters to spot.
 These changes ushered in the live-ball era, in which many batters began to hit more home runs.
-Not possessing the arm strength of sluggers like Ruth, Sisler did not try for as many home runs, but his numbers rose in other offensive categories.
+Prizing sharp contact over power, Sisler did not try for home runs, and his numbers rose in other offensive categories.

 That season, Sisler played every inning of each game.
 He collected an MLB-record 257 hits, batting .407 and ending the season with averages of .442 in August and .448 in September.
 The total broke Cobb's 1911 record of 247 hits in a single season.
-After tying the old record on September 27, Sisler set the new one on a day that was coincidentally dedicated to him, in which he was presented with a $1,000 check, a $1,500 silver service, and flowers before the game at Sportsman's Park.
+After tying the old record on September 27, Sisler set the new one on September 28, a day dubbed "Sisler Day" during which he received a $1,000 check, a $1,500 silver service, and flowers from 1,500 fans before the game at Sportsman's Park.
 His record lasted until 2004, when Ichiro Suzuki had 262 hits.
 (Note: Suzuki, however, collected his hits over 161 games during the modern 162-game season as opposed to 154 in Sisler's era.
 Suzuki had 704 at bats to Sisler's 631.)
 Sisler also finished second in the AL in eight offensive categories, including home runs (19, behind Ruth's 54), RBI (122, tied with teammate Baby Doll Jacobson behind Ruth's 135), and stolen bases (42, behind Sam Rice's 63).
-Despite finishing second to Ruth in home runs, Sisler did not attempt them as often, as he was able to maintain a higher batting average by merely focusing on making contact with the ball.
+Despite finishing second to Ruth in home runs, Sisler placed a greater focus on making contact with the ball.

 The Browns fired manager Jimmy Burke over the 1920–21 offseason, offering the position to Sisler.
 He declined, fearing that the added responsibilities would interfere with his hitting.
 Sisler received the only suspension of his career on July 24.
 After umpire George Hildebrand ruled him out in a close play at first base to end the fourth inning, Sisler shoved the umpire.
 Told by Hildebrand not to take his position in the fifth inning, Sisler then punched the umpire.
 Though the suspension was listed as indefinite, rainouts helped Sisler miss only three games before getting reinstated.
-Against the Detroit Tigers from August 13 through 15, Sisler recorded 10 straight hits, one short of Tris Speaker's 1920 record for most consecutive hits.
+Against the Detroit Tigers from August 13 through 15, Sisler recorded 10 consecutive hits, one short of Tris Speaker's 1920 AL record.
 Though not quite as successful offensively in 1921 as he had been the year before, Sisler led the AL with 18 triples (tied with Howie Shanks and teammate Jack Tobin) and 35 stolen bases, also finishing fourth in the league with a .371 batting average.
 Defensively, he had a .993 fielding percentage over 138 games.